-- Build on the existing grid of internal driveways to create a network of short blocks, internal streets, and open spaces. - Extend Chapman Avenue through the property as a public street, between Bou Avenue and Randolph Road/Montrose Parkway. - Create building frontages along Rockville Pike, to include enhanced pedestrian areas and amenities, furnishings, landscaping, and bicycle infrastructure. - Locate a minimum one-acre civic green on this property.
+- Build on the existing grid of internal driveways to create a network of short blocks, internal streets, and open spaces. - Extend Chapman Avenue through the property as a public street, between Bou Avenue and Randolph Road/Montrose Parkway. - Retain the existing roadway access to the historic Montrose School. - Create building frontages along Rockville Pike, to include enhanced pedestrian areas and amenities, furnishings, landscaping, and bicycle infrastructure. - Locate a minimum one-acre civic green on this property (Map 38).